-Our Director, Professional Development, Heather Frost, is always available to assist students with any issues which may arise before or during articling, and continues to assist in the development of associates.
-We also have a student co-ordinator, Cindy Davey, who guides students through paperwork needed for the articling process as well as assisting in scheduling rotations and assigning offices.
+Our Student Coordinator, Cindy Davey, who guides students through paperwork needed for the articling process as well as assisting in scheduling rotations and assigning offices.

 Our lawyers share support from legal assistants and paralegals.
 Our students do the same, working with assistants in a team environment.